-- 1. Music office & storage with open wall shelving, work counter with stool for instrument repair, upper and lower cabinetry for storage of materials and resources, lockable wardrobe storage, teacher desk with ergonomic chair, copy/printer/scanner, tackboard. - 2.
+- 1. Music office and storage with open wall shelving, work counter with stool for instrument repair, upper and lower cabinetry for storage of materials and resources, lockable wardrobe storage, teacher desk with ergonomic chair, copy/printer/scanner, tackboard. - 2.
 Design band, chorus, keyboard, and practice rooms to prevent noise from leaking into adjacent spaces and floors.
 Design walls and floors to prevent noise through ceilings or structural elements. - 3.
-Provide acoustic vestibules at doorways to prevent music from disturbing the rest of the building. - 4.
-Tune band and chorus rooms with sound absorbing materials and acoustic mass to prevent sound transmission. - 5.
+Provide acoustic vestibules at doorways or an entry sequence that prevents music from disturbing the rest of the building.

+- 4. Tune band, chorus and orchestra rooms with sound absorbing materials, acoustic mass and wall configuration to prevent sound transmission to adjoining spaces and internal reverberation or echo. - 5.
 Tune chorus spaces to help amplify the human voice without the use of amplification systems. - 6.
 Specify washable hard surface floors in band rooms. - 7.
 Provide security glass in the doors of keyboarding and practice rooms. - 8.
 Prefer flat floors with portable risers over permanent concrete step floors. - 9.
 Design door configurations to allow for the easy movement of pianos, drums, and other large instruments. - 10.
-Provide lockable storage for music instruments. - 11.
-Design for convenient access to stages and other performance areas. - 12.
+Design for convenient access to stages and other performance areas. - 11.
 Provide lockable wall cabinets for instrument storage.

-- 14. Natural hardwood paneling or woodwork used as acoustical baffles and reverberation panels. - 15.
-Specialty flooring. - 16.
-Television or acoustical recording studios or services. - 17.
+- 13. Natural hardwood paneling or woodwork used as acoustical baffles and reverberation panels. - 14.
+Specialty flooring. - 15.
+Television or acoustical recording studios or services. - 16.
 Prefabricated practice rooms.

-Consumer Ed & Bi-Cultural/Bilingual & Consumer Education
+Bi-Cultural/Bilingual & Consumer Education

-- Provide space and amenities for project-based learning associated with cultural and traditional language heritage when supported with intentional curriculum in all or some of the following areas: food processing and preparation, construction and use of traditional art/artifacts and apparel, oral and visual presentation both live and electronic. - 2.
-XProvide standard height ceilings, +/- 9ft. - 3.
+- 1. Provide space and amenities for project-based learning associated with cultural and traditional language heritage when supported with intentional curriculum in all or some of the following areas: food processing and preparation, construction and use of traditional art/artifacts and apparel, oral and visual presentation both live and electronic. - 2.
+Provide standard height ceilings, +/- 9ft. - 3.
 Provide resilient flooring in vinyl or rubber with standard wall base. - 4.
 Provide base cabinets w/laminate counter, wall cabinets, teacher wardrobe, 12ft whiteboard (2), paper towel dispenser, soap dispenser, window coverings (full, room darkening). - 5.
-Provide double bowl stainless steel link with lever mixing valve. - 6.
-Provide range hood at cooking surfaces.
+Provide double bowl stainless steel sink with lever mixing valve. - 6.
+Provide range hood at cooking surfaces. - 7.

-2.7.
 Provide range, refrigerator, microwave/hood, dishwasher (all residential.)

-- 8. Consider an exterior door for biologic products and/or for the purpose of after hours/ community use. - 3.9.
-Consider dedicated room exhaust for odor control. - 10.
-Consider locking hardware on one or more cabinets if valuables will be stored. - 4.11.
+- 8. Consider an exterior door for biologic products and/or for the purpose of after hours/community use. - 9.
+Consider solids interceptor on waste pipe and accessible cleanout on waste riser. - 10.
+Consider dedicated room exhaust for odor control. - 11.
+Consider locking hardware on one or more cabinets if valuables will be stored. - 12.
 Consider elements for display of 2D and 3D projects.

-- 5.12.
-Commercial appliances. - 6-13.
+- 13. Commercial appliances. - 14.
 Oversize or non-standard doors.